jeaye/blog.jeaye.com/_drafts/2017-01-01-real-artists-ship.md

 ### It's a joke
 Many people do say "real artists ship" as joke, when knowingly tolerating some poor practice.
-The problem worth pointing out is that, while this is a joke, it's actually masking the underlying issue in unsettling humor.
+The problem worth pointing out is that, while this said in jest, it's actually masking the underlying issue in unsettling humor.
 It's become affordable, in engineering social circles and development teams, to subvert good practice in favor of reaching deadlines -- and here's the kicker -- with no